HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 The Admiral’s Club at Charles de Gaulle airport in Paris

-Citi® / AAdvantage® Executive World Elite Mastercard® - Earn 70,000 miles after $7,000 in purchases within the first 3 months of account opening.
+Citi® / AAdvantage® Executive World Elite Mastercard® -(non-affiliate link) Earn 70,000 miles after $7,000 in purchases within the first 3 months of account opening.

 The kids room at the Admiral’s Club at DFW airport

-Delta SkyMiles® Reserve American Express Card (click category>airlines)- Earn 70,000 bonus miles after you spend $5,000 in purchases on your new Card in your first six months.
+Delta SkyMiles® Reserve American Express Card - Earn 100,000 bonus miles after you spend $6,000 in purchases on your new Card in your first six months.

-• Enter Delta Sky Club® at no cost and bring up to two guests or immediate family at a rate of $50 per person per visit.
+Enter Delta Sky Club® at no cost and bring up to two guests or immediate family at a rate of $50 per person per visit.
+New!
 Effective 2/1/25, Reserve Card Members will receive 15 Visits per year to the Delta Sky Club.
+Good to know: if you visit 2-3 Sky Clubs in a 24-hour period it counts as one visit.

 Delta SkyClub at Minneapolis-Saint Paul International Airport